 - Swelling or discomfort in your armpit

 Breast cancer is often the first thing you think of when you find a lump or something unusual.
-The good news is that most breast changes are not cancer, but it’s best to get anything unusual checked out by your doctor.
+The good news is that most breast changes are not cancer, but it’s always best to get anything unusual checked out by your doctor.

 What you can do to ensure early detection:

 - Be aware of the usual look and feel of your breasts and see your doctor promptly if you notice any changes.

 - See your doctor for a regular breast examination and ask about the value of a mammogram (an x-ray of the breast) as part of your regular breast screening if you’re at increased risk.

 - If you are over 50, make sure to have a mammogram every two years.

 - Breast screening (mammography) is free through BreastScreen Australia, to all women over 40.

 If you’re between 50 and 69 you should have a mammogram every two years, even if you don’t have any symptoms of breast cancer.
 Women aged 40-49 and those over 70 are also eligible for free screening, but are not actively recruited by BreastScreen.
 Talk to your doctor or call BreastScreen in your state for an appointment.

 Become familiar with the natural shape and feel of your own breasts, so you can be aware of any changes that may occur.